Homemade Blackhead Removal Pore Strips

 The downside to commercial pore strips?
 You will pay about $9 for 14 of these little things.
 (I’m not sure how I ever justified this.)
 The ingredients are also a negative–in addition to parabens, some of the other ingredients raise a red flag.
 Also, they can adhere too strongly to your face and end up feeling like they are ripping your skin off.
 Ouch!

 These pore strips can easily be made at home using only two ingredients.
 Matt and I tested these out in true DIY guinea pig fashion.
 Although I didn’t think we got the exact results a commercial pore strip offers, they did pull some dirt and oil from our pores.
-(And there were no tears because our skin remained in tact, and they’re completely non-toxic.)
+(And there were no tears because our skin remained intact, and they’re completely non-toxic.)

 Blackhead Removal 1